cklim83/launch_school/notes/04_ls170_171/00_network_ fundamentals_ study_guide.md

 - A large complex network of fiber optical cables form the backbone of the Internet.
 These cables straddle long swathes of land and sea connecting countries.
 They carry data in the form of light impulses from data centers to one's doorstep where they are connected to a router.
 The router converts these light signals to electrical signals and EM waves.
 A laptop can then receive the electrical signals from router via an Ethernet cable or the EM waves via Wi-Fi.
 If one is accessing the Internet using cellular network, from the optical cable the signal has to be sent to a cell tower.
 And from the cell tower, the signal reaches one's phone/mobile device in the form of electromagnetic waves.
 - These infrastructure are collectively owned and operated by large global organisations such as AT&T, Orange, Google and Verizon.
 - Since the internet is a global network, it is important to have an organisation to manage things like IP address assignment, domain name registration etc. This is all managed by an institution called Internet Corportion for Assigned Names and Numbers (ICANN) located in the USA.
 - The data e.g. a youtube video one is requesting from a Data Center is sent  in the form of huge collection of zeros and ones.
 These zeros and ones are chopped up into small chunks known as packets and transmitted.
 Along with the bits of the video, each packet also consists of the sequence number and the IP addresses of the server and client device.
 With this information, the packets are routed towards the client device.
-Its not necessary that all packets are routed the same path and each packet independently takes the best route available at that time.
+It is not necessary that all packets are routed the same path and each packet independently takes the best route available at that time.
 Upon reaching the client device, the packets are reassembled according to their sequence number.
 If any packets are lost in the transfer, an acknowledgement is sent from the client to resend the lost packets.
 - The Internet supports not just HTTP but also other protocols such as SMTP (email), FTP (file transfer) etc.
 - Servers differ from Clients (devices we used to access the web) in that servers are directly connected to Internet but clients are not.
 Clients do so via an Internet Service Provider.